s2mLab/ControlOdrive/README.md

 - Software: odrive 0.6.3.post0, the latest version at this time
   - To update the software on the Raspberry, use `pip install odrive==0.6.3.post0`
 ## Protocol
+### Torque constant and resisting torque
+#### Resisting torque
+The first step is to determine the resisting torque of the motr.
+The resisting torque is the minimum torque that the motor has to apply to make the pedals move.
+To do so, you must use the torque control on the system with the neutral load (just the pedals, not any additional load).
+The torque profile must be a ramp and the torque at which the motor is moving is the resisting torque.
+You should do it several times in order to have a precise value.
+It is advised to do it for each rotation direction and with different `torqu_ramps`.
+At this point, we don't know the torque constant, so we can only have the corresponding current.
+The script `find_resisting_torque/resisting/torque.py` allows to compute the current corresponding to the resisting torque. _A priori_ the motor won't turn if it as less current than this `resisting_current`.
+#### Torque constant
+Supposedly,
+$$$
+\Tau_{motor} = K_I * `Iq_measured`
+\Tau_{out} = \mu \Tau_motor / `reduction_ratio`

+$$$
 ## Troubleshooting
 ### Calibration
 Every calibration must be done without mechanical load nor watchdog since the motor has to reboot several times.